 Dear Student of the Word,

-Part Two, Day Four
+Part Nine, Day Seven

 As always, I welcome your comments to this week's study.
-For additional Bible studies, check out my website archive, which contains a complete collection of all my verse-by-verse New Testament studies, along with the unpublished daily devotional entitled A Daily Taste of Proverbs.
-Thank you and I hope you continue to enjoy this study of Hebrews from God's word!
+For additional Bible studies, check out my website archive, which contains a complete collection of all my verse-by-verse New Testament studies, along with the daily devotional entitled What Would Jesus Ask You Today?
+Thank you and I hope you continue to enjoy this study of Hebrews from God's word.

 KENYA UPDATE: I have no Kenya update again this week, but I still have an urgent need.
 I am heading over to Kenya on July 31 and I know our ministry friends there are counting on our help when we come.
 There are needs in the orphanages, at our library and among the widows.
 Will you help me put together a financial blessing to take with me?
 You can give through my website or by sending a tax-deductible check to PurposeQuest, PO Box 8882, Pittsburgh, PA 15221-0882.